-Municipal elections occur every four years in Brazil.
-Municipal elections elect mayors and council members (i.e., legislators), whose number is proportional to the population of the municipality.
+Municipal elections occur every four years in Brazil, offset by two years from state and national elections).
+Municipal elections elect mayors and council members (i.e., legislators), whose number is determined by the population of the municipality.
 Voting is obligatory and mayors are eligible to serve two consecutive terms (Lavareda and Telles, 2016).

-3 Modeling Discovery Expectations
+2 Modeling Discovery Expectations